industrial-edge/machine-insight/docs/Installation.md

 ![IIHDatabusSettings](/docs/graphics/IIHDatabusSettings.png)

 As soon as the SIMATIC S7+ Connector is installed and started on the same IED as the Common Configurator, the connector is visible within the configurator.
 In this example we want to configure a S7+ connection to a CPU 1515F-2.
-It is required to have an SIMATIC SCADA export of the dedicated TIA project available (Export.zip).
+It is required to have an SIMATIC SCADA Export of the dedicated TIA project available (Export.zip).

+You can find detailled information how to use the SIMATIC SCADA Export for TIA Portal [here](https://support.industry.siemens.com/cs/document/109748955/simatic-scada-export-for-tia-portal?dti=0&lc=en-WW).

 - go to the tab 'Get data'
 - select the SIMATIC S7+ Connector